 Misdemeanors are divided into degrees and have maximum penalties and fines as described below.
 Florida Statutes, Chapter 775, contains all criminal penalty laws.

 --A First Degree Misdemeanor is punishable by a term of imprisonment not to exceed 1 year in the county jail and by a fine not to exceed $1,000.

 --A Second Degree Misdemeanor is punishable by a term of imprisonment not to exceed 60 days in the county jail and by a fine not to exceed $500.

 --County and Municipal Ordinances which are defined as local regulations passed by a county or municipality which are punishable by a fine less than $500 and/or imprisonment in a county jail for less than 60 days.

 Criminal Traffic Laws which are defined by the Florida Rules of Court as a violation that may subject a defendant upon conviction to incarceration

 Our office cannot provide customers with the outcome or disposition of a case over the phone.
-To obtain this information you can visit the Clerk of Courts County Criminal Division.
+To obtain this information you can visit the Clerk of Court and Comptroller, County Criminal Division.
 You may also obtain this information on the Clerk's website.
 However, there will be a delay of time in which the disposition will be entered into the Clerk's Case Management System.
 Rules of Judicial Administration - PUBLIC ACCESS TO JUDICIAL BRANCH RECORDS, Rule 2.420 (f)(1) - Requests for access to records shall be in writing and shall be directed to the custodian.
 The request shall provide sufficient specificity to enable the custodian to identify the requested records.

 You can mail in a request for a copy of the disposition plus $1.00 for the copy.
 You can send your request and payment to the County Criminal Division.
 It will take approximately seven working days to process your request.